Catholic peace traditions: The Cain Adomnan

 The Cáin Adomnáin (Law of Adomnán), also known as the Lex Innocentium (Law of Innocents) was promulgated amongst a gathering of Irish, Dál Riatan and Pictish notables at the Synod of Birr in 697.
 It is named after its initiator Adomnán of Iona, ninth Abbot of Iona after St. Columba.
 As a successor of Columba of Iona, Adomnán had sufficient prestige to assemble a conference of ninety-one chieftains and clerics from Ireland, Dál Riata, and Pictland at Birr to promulgate the new law.
 As well as being the site of a significant monastery, associated with Saint Brendan of Birr, Birr was close to the boundary between the Uí Néill-dominated northern half of Ireland, and the southern half, where the kings of Munster ruled.
 It therefore represented a neutral ground where the rival kings and clerics of north and south Ireland could meet.

-This set of laws were designed, among other things, to guarantee the safety and immunity of various types of non-combatants in warfare.
+This set of laws was designed, among other things, to guarantee the safety and immunity of various types of non-combatants in warfare.
 The laws provided sanctions against the killing of children, clerics, clerical students and peasants on clerical lands; against rape, against impugning the chastity of a noblewoman, and prohibited women from having to take part in warfare.
 Various factors, including Marian devotion in seventh- and eighth-century Ireland, may have contributed to inspire Adomnán to introduce these laws.
 Many of these things were already crimes, under the Irish Brehon Laws.
 The law described both the secular fines which criminals must pay, and the ritual curses to which law-breakers were subject.

 The indigenous Brehon Laws were committed to parchment about the seventh century, most likely by clerics.
 Most scholars now believe that the secular laws were not compiled independently of monasteries.
 Adomnan would have had access to the best legal minds of his generation.
 Adomnan's Cain combined aspects of the traditional Brehon laws with an ecclesiastical approach.
 Following Ambrose and Augustine, bystanders who did nothing to prevent a crime were as liable as the perpetrator.
 "Stewards of the Law" collected the fine and paid it to the victim or next of kin.

 Adomnán's initiative appears to be one of the first systematic attempts to lessen the savagery of warfare among Christians.
 In it he gave local expression, in the context of the Gaelic legal tradition, to a wider Christian movement to restrain violence.